 I remember being frustrated in high-school because my father would not let me ride in a car with friends.
 He had a rule that the driver had to be at least 18 years old, or I wasn’t riding.
 Now as a parent I understand the concern my father had and I plan on enforcing the same attitude towards safety with my children.

 I think of my dad’s rules every time I read that a teen has been injured in a preventable car accident.
 Tragically this weekend in Belhaven, North Carolina (NC) a 16-year-old lost control of a truck as he sped around a curve and a 13-year-old passenger died at the scene, two others remain hospitalized.

-Unfortunately this is not an isolated incident.
-The Department of Transportation says, drivers under the age of 19, are involved in a motor vehicle crash every 23-seconds.
+Unfortunately, this is not an isolated incident.
+National data shows that drivers under the age of 19 are involved in a motor vehicle crash every 23 seconds.